pooja-par/satvik_food/README.md

 ## Testing

-I have manually tested this project by doing the following: -passed code through a PEP8 linter and confirmed there are no problems -Tested in my local terminal and Code Instite Heroku terminal -Check has been made by giving different numbers and also with empty field and random characters.
-With empty space and random characters, code return error and ask user to reenter the count again. -Where necessary, by print values are checked in terminal.
+I have manually tested this project by doing the following:
+- passed code through a PEP8 linter and confirmed there are no problems
+- Tested in my local terminal and Code Instite Heroku terminal
+- Check has been made by giving different table numbers, registration of different users, try to rebook the table, and retriving the data for any user.
+- Where necessary, by print values are checked in terminal.

 ## Deployment
 This project was deployed using Code Institute's mock terminal for Heroku.